University of Washington

 Housing

-Students will likely be housed in a double suite, sharing a private bathroom with four people.
+Students will likely be housed in a double suite, sharing a private bathroom with four people in Madrona hall.
 Students are housed by gender, and genders are separated by floor.
 Dorm rooms contain a Twin XL sized bed, desks, drawers, mirror, and a closet.

 Summer Springboard staff, in the form of mentors, live on each floor to create a community, provide support, plan activities, and help students get the most out of their stay on campus.
 Other members of the Summer Springboard staff also live on campus and are available to support students and address emergencies, 24 hours a day.